pydata/sparse/README.rst

 -  Tensordot
 -  Reductions (sum, max)
 -  Slicing with integers, lists, and slices (with no step value)
+-  Concatenation and stacking
+-  Addition with other sparse arrays of the same shape
+-  Arithmetic with scalars (when it preserves zeros)

 This may yet support
 --------------------